thiagosindra/higher-resolution-hypothesis/docs/sections/distributed-pathway-model.md

   </div>

   <div id="tab-gen" class="tab-panel">
-    <p>In most brains, neurons connect in relatively straight lines: one signal triggers one predictable outcome.
-In the autistic brain, development preserves extra branches at key junctions, so a single input can split into multiple parallel routes.
-This creates a kind of "high-definition" perception—you notice subtle details others miss—but it also means the brain is juggling more active signals at once.
-When inhibitory controls (the brain's "off switches") are slower or weaker, these extra signals can echo longer, making it harder to filter noise or shift focus.
-This branching doesn't mean "broken"—it means processing information in higher resolution, with both strengths (pattern detection, sensory richness) and challenges (overload, slower task-switching).
-The architecture itself explains why different people experience autism so differently: each individual's branching map varies, producing unique cognitive and perceptual profiles.</p>
+    <p>In typical neural development, connections between neurons are streamlined through pruning, creating relatively direct pathways where one signal produces one predictable response.
+In autistic neurodevelopment, this pruning is less aggressive, preserving additional branches at critical junctions.
+As a result, a single input can activate multiple parallel routes rather than following a single pathway.</p>

+    <p>This architectural difference creates what can be understood as higher-resolution information processing.
+Autistic individuals often detect subtle details, patterns, and sensory distinctions that others do not register.
+However, this same architecture means the brain maintains more concurrent activations, requiring greater resources to manage.
+When inhibitory control—the neural mechanisms that terminate or contain signals—develops more slowly or operates less efficiently, these additional activations persist longer than in typical brains.
+This makes it more difficult to filter irrelevant information or transition between tasks.</p>

+    <p>This distributed architecture is not a dysfunction but a different mode of neural organization, one that produces both capabilities and challenges.
+Enhanced pattern detection and sensory acuity coexist with increased vulnerability to overload and reduced efficiency in task-switching.
+The substantial variability in how autism manifests across individuals reflects differences in where and how extensively this branching develops, creating distinct cognitive and perceptual profiles.</p>
   </div>
 </div>